sqrl/resume/resume.md

 Scrum and hygienic coding
 :   I was one of the first scrum masters at WibiData.
 Everyone does it differently.
     * Led Sprint Planning for Wibi's platform team, working with Product to prioritize tasks.
     * Established much of our culture of code reviews, tooling, etc.
     * Owned the effort on writing our Python style guide.
+    * At TraceGenomics introduced our first implementations of sprint planning and code reviews.

 Go-lang and Rust